-Recent years have seen a striking expansion of international sanctions.
-The Trump administration has introduced a new level of uncertainty, placing a premium on advice factoring in the latest developments.
+Recent years have seen a striking expansion of International Sanctions.
+The Trump Administration has introduced a new level of uncertainty, placing a premium on advice that factors in the latest developments.

-Members are experienced in the following matters, in particular: interpretation and scope of UK and international sanctions measures and other like regulations; application within the UK of international law; obtaining and using evidence from foreign jurisdictions; the use of restraint and freezing orders including extra-jurisdictional measures; negotiations with domestic and foreign regulators and prosecutors.
+Members are experienced in the following matters, in particular: interpretation and scope of UK and International Sanctions measures and other like regulations; application within the UK of international law; obtaining and using evidence from foreign jurisdictions; the use of Restraint and Freezing Orders including extra-jurisdictional measures; and negotiations with domestic and foreign Regulators and Prosecutors.

 We aim to ensure that Organisations are able to operate effectively without breaching Sanctions or like legislation.
 Should a breach be suggested, however, we are accustomed to addressing commercially-sensitive Allegations in an effective and discreet manner.